Processing by the First-tier Tribunal for Scotland Social Security Chamber

-Case information will be accessed by SCTS administrative staff, members of the First-tier Tribunal for Scotland and the Agency to the extent necessary to facilitate a hearing and to support the work of the tribunal.
+Case information will be accessed by SCTS administrative staff, members of the First-tier Tribunal for Scotland and Social Security Scotland to the extent necessary to facilitate a hearing and to support the work of the tribunal.
 Tribunal hearings are open to the public.
 Access to case information or audio recordings will only be granted to parties of the hearing where the Chamber President believes that this will support access to justice.

 - In any case type, where the tribunal decides that expert evidence is required to assist in determining the case, relevant data pertaining to the case will be shared with the third party.
 All parties will be made aware of this at the time, and will receive a copy of any report received by the third party.

 - If information comes to light which raise concerns about the safety of an individual, this may be passed on to the appropriate authority for investigation.

 Do you transfer my personal data to other countries?